If Sharad Pawar’s claims of poaching were true, Ajit Pawar would have joined BJP first: Shiv Sena

 On Monday, Maharashtra Congress MLA Kalidas Kolambkar resigned from the party.
 He will join the BJP on July 31.
 Kolambkar represented the Wadala constituency in South Central Mumbai.

-Pawar had alleged that government agencies were in cahoots with the BJP, and cited income tax raids against Nationalist Congress Party legislator Hasan Mushrif in Kolhapur to prove his point.
+Pawar had alleged that government agencies were in league with the BJP, and cited income tax raids against Nationalist Congress Party legislator Hasan Mushrif in Kolhapur to prove his point.

-Ajit Pawar is under investigation by Maharashtra’s Anti-Corruption Bureau in connection with a multi-crore irrigation scam.
+Ajit Pawar is being investigated by Maharashtra’s Anti-Corruption Bureau in connection with a multi-crore irrigation scam.

 The Shiv Sena said that switching loyalties is not new trend – it was prevalent even during former Prime Minister Indira Gandhi’s tenure.
 “There was a time when anyone who was born, joined Congress.
 Similarly, people are joining BJP now,” the editorial said.